kr4g/Klotho/README.md

 # AlloPy
-`AlloPy` is an open source Python package designed to work as both a stand-alone software and in tandem with `AlloLib Playground` as a computer-assisted composition toolkit, work environment, notation editor, and general educational resource for the methods, models, works, and frameworks associated with the art and craft of metacomposition.
+`AlloPy` is an open source Python package designed to work as both a stand-alone software and in tandem with `AlloLib Playground` as a computer-assisted composition toolkit, work environment, notation editor, and general educational resource for the methods, models, works, and frameworks associated with the art and craft of multimedia metacomposition.

 Developed and maintained by MAT graduate student [Ryan Millett](https://www.mat.ucsb.edu/students/#rmillett) as part of the AlloSphere Research Group, under the supervision of Dr. Kuchera-Morin, at the University of California, Santa Barbara.